- Doctors & Departments

 At Children’s Colorado, we strive to be a strong and consistent voice for the improvement of children’s mental health services in Colorado.
 In partnership with our patients, families, health care providers and community stakeholders, we advocate for policies and programs that support children’s positive social, emotional and behavioral development, such as increased screening and early intervention services, integrated systems of behavioral and physical health care and expanded access to preventative and high-quality mental health care.

 Researchers at our PMHI are recognized locally, nationally and internationally for advancing knowledge and developing effective clinical practices in pediatric mental health.
 Research and program evaluation efforts are integrated into our services and allow us to remain on the cutting edge of clinical innovation.
 Each year we publish an issue of the Colorado Journal of Psychiatry and Psychology that features the pioneering work of our faculty.
-For example, read about our current research efforts regarding eating disorders.

 “Children’s Colorado put us on the path to healing.
 The biggest message here is that you can deal with mental illness and still be a happy family.”